sviolkra/Attendance-Management-System/README.md

+Please Note: All files are uploaded in the zip Folder

 # Attendance-Management-System
 this is a attendance management system which i made for my final semester in MCA the project is made on Java on the netbeans tools and helped me gain alot of the knowledge